David Mervyn Blow: Career and research

-In 1954, he met Max Perutz; they began to study a new technique wherein X-rays would be passed through a protein sample.
+In 1954, he met Max Perutz; they began to study a new technique wherein X-rays would be passed through a protein sample at the MRC Laboratory of Molecular Biology.
 This eventually led to the creation of a three-dimensional structure of haemoglobin.
 Blow was appointed professor of biophysics at Imperial College London in 1977.
 His doctoral students include Richard Henderson, Paul Sigler, and Alice Vrielink.

 Awards and honours

 Blow was elected a Fellow of the Royal Society (FRS) in 1972.
 He was awarded the Wolf Prize in Chemistry in 1987.

 Personal life

 Blow married Mavis Sears in 1955, and they had two children, a son Julian and a daughter Elizabeth.
 He died of lung cancer at the age of 72, in Appledore, Torridge (near Bideford), Devon.